mk-fg/python-onedrive/README.md

 	So either you take the blame for every potential user or go make all users register their own app?
 Hopefully I've misinterpreted that one.

+After SkyDrive -> OneDrive rename (on 2014-02-19), API remained the same, with same URLs, same "me/skydrive" root, and API docs still seem to refer to the service as SkyDrive.